jakemcc/jakemccrary.com/source/_posts/2019-01-23-how-to-display-a-message-to-all-tmux-clients.markdown

 /dev/ttys006
 ```

-Next, I combined that with `xargs` and to send a message to multiple clients.
+We can combine that with `xargs` to send a message to multiple clients.

 ![tmux xargs example](/images/tmux-xargs-example.gif)

-Finally, I put it into a script called `notify` and configured `lein-test-refresh` to use that as its notification command.
+That command is a bit much to put into `lein-test-refresh`'s configuration so I shoved it in a script called `notify` and configured `lein-test-refresh` to use it.
 Script and GIF of that below.
-Now you and your pairs can get notifications!
+Now both you and your pair can get notifications.

 ```bash
 #!/bin/bash